Windmill10/SD_Midterm/README.md

  - Alert scripts and console logs are used to debug the code throughout the project

  ## Bonus components
- - User profile page where users can edit their profile information and avatar
+ - User profile page where users can edit their profile information (name, description, phone number, address) and avatar
  - Profile picture is uploaded to Firebase storage
  - Users can hover over a message and unsend it
  - Users can search for messages in the chatroom
  - Users can send gifs like any other message

+ ## Additional features

+ - Used Material UI theme for consistent design
+ - Supports adding friends and members to chatroom by email
+ - Signing in with Google account will automatically create a user account in the database with corresponding user information
+ - Auto scroll to the bottom of the chatroom when new messages are sent